Twitter launches new 24-hour post feature, 'Fleets'

 Twitter is launching a new feature that allows its users to share posts that disappear after a 24-hour period.

-Following in the footsteps of Instagram and Facebook’s Stories functions, the social media platform announced yesterday (November 17) that ‘Fleets’ would immediately begin rolling out to its 187 million daily active members.
+Following in the footsteps of Instagram and Facebook’s ‘Stories’ functions, the social media platform announced yesterday (November 17) that ‘Fleets’ would immediately begin rolling out to its 187 million daily active members.

 “Twitter’s purpose is to serve the public conversation – it’s where you go to see what’s happening and talk about it,” the company wrote in a blog post announcement.